 4. Include a simple grey couch

 A simple grey couch is a living room staple.
 And the great thing is that it will suit almost any space or style.
-You can make it more boho with a vintage rug, or Scandinavian with simple timber furniture and white – the choice is yours!
+You can make it more Boho with a vintage rug, or Scandinavian with simple timber furniture and white – the choice is yours!

-5. Add colourful cushions
+5. Add a colourful couch or cushions

 6. Hang a feature print